 ARM C library functions are either always thread-safe, never thread-safe, or thread-safe in certain circumstances.

 In the ARM C library:

-malloc(), can be made thread-safe by implementing the
+Some functions, such as malloc(), can be made thread-safe by implementing the _mutex_* functions.

-other functions are only thread-safe if you pass the appropriate arguments, for example
+Other functions are only thread-safe if you pass the appropriate arguments, for example tmpnam().

 Threading problems might occur when your application makes use of the ARM C library in a way that is hidden, for example, if the compiler implicitly calls functions that you have not explicitly called in your source code.
 Familiarity with the thread-safe C library functions and C library functions that are not thread-safe can help you to avoid this type of threading problem, although in general, it is unlikely to arise.